RemiCSK/NERFs-3D-/README.md

 *   Scripts/notebooks for training NeRF models and generating novel views (e.g., `generate_views_cpu.ipynb`, `test_nerfs.ipynb`).
 *   Example results, including generated views and GIFs.

-The essentially consists in modifications of https://github.com/yenchenlin/nerf-pytorch/tree/master, https://github.com/bmild/nerf and chatgpt given code.
-I don't claim owning the code present in the repository.
+The python code essentially consists in modifications of https://github.com/yenchenlin/nerf-pytorch/tree/master, https://github.com/bmild/nerf and chatgpt given code.
+I don't claim owning the python code present in the repository.
 ## Setup

 I strongly advise to use the onyxia sspcloud plateform (free for INSEE, ENSAE, Polytechnique and other institutions)